sirbrillig/git-si/README.md

 ## Usage

-    git lt help  # How do I use this thing? git lt init  # Initializes a git repository with a gitignore and creates a special mirror branch git lt pull  # Fetch the latest svn commit and rebase the current branch. git lt push  # Make an svn commit for the most recent git commit.
-Kind of like a squash. git lt add   # Add a file to the git and svn repos. git lt diff  # Alias for svn diff, piped through a highlighter git lt blame # Alias for svn blame. git lt commit  # Perform an svn commit and run git lt pull git lt status  # Alias for svn status --ignore-externals git lt rebase  # Rebases current branch to mirror branch git lt fetch   # Updates mirror branch to latest svn commit
+    Commands:
+    git-si add [FILES]     # Perform an svn and a git add on the files. git-si diff [FILES]    # Perform an svn diff piped through a colorizer.
+Also tests to be sure a rebase is not needed. git-si fetch           # Updates mirror branch to latest svn commit. git-si help [COMMAND]  # Describe available commands or one specific command git-si pull            # Fetch the latest svn commit and rebase the current branch. git-si rebase          # Rebases current branch to mirror branch. git-si status [FILES]  # Perform an svn status.

 ## Contributing